 Medical Billing Accuracy

 Medical billing accuracy is not as simple as it seems.
 However, any third-party provider for BCBAs must be able to verify accurate patient medical billing data.
-The provider should also assure that all industry standards in the field are maintained (including all compliance requirements) throughout the claim submission process.
+The provider should also ensure that all industry standards in the field are maintained (including all compliance requirements) throughout the claim submission process.

 While complex, these providers should see that the process remains efficient.
 Patients must receive the care they need as soon as possible while the provider receives payment promptly for all services rendered to that patient.